Germany’s Merz elected chancellor in second round vote

 Friedrich Merz receives 325 votes in the second round of voting, hours after a shock defeat in the first ballot.

-Conservative leader Friedrich Merz has been elected chancellor by Germany’s parliament in a second round of voting after his new alliance with the centre-left Social Democrats was dealt a surprise defeat in the first attempt.
+Conservative leader Friedrich Merz has been elected Germany’s chancellor in a second round of parliamentary voting after his new alliance with the centre-left Social Democratic Party (SPD) was dealt a surprise defeat in the first attempt.

 Merz’s failure to win parliamentary backing in the first round of voting was a first for post-war Germany.